🧩 ProductApril 26, 2026·5 min read·by Equipo Memchats

 The problem is structural: large LLMs are trained mostly on English text, and when they talk about "law" they're thinking Anglo-American common law.
 They'll tell you that you have "discovery rights", quote "case law" at you, and recommend things that in Spanish law don't apply or apply very differently.

-That’s why Lexiel is built differently.
-First: curated corpus of current Spanish law : Civil Code, Penal Code, LEC, special laws (Family Law, Gender Violence Law, Civil Procedure Law), kept up to date with the BOE.
+That's why Lexiel is built differently.
+First: curated corpus of current Spanish law (Civil Code, Penal Code, LEC, special laws), kept up to date with the BOE.
 Second: relevant Supreme Court and Audiencia case law indexed by subject.
 Third: area-specific prompts (family, employment, tax) that force Lexiel to cite sources.

-When you ask Lexiel "my ex wants to change the visitation schedule unilaterally", it doesn’t answer you with general "fairness" principles.
-It tells you: "Per art.
+When you ask Lexiel "my ex wants to change the visitation schedule unilaterally", it doesn't answer with general "fairness" principles.
+It says: "Per art.
 158 of the Civil Code and TS doctrine from 12/03/2024 on modification of measures, they cannot do so without written agreement or judicial ruling.
-Here’s the suggested message referencing that."
+Here's the suggested message referencing that."

-The difference between that and a generic AI lawyer is the difference between "this is informational" and "this can serve as a basis for a negotiation or a brief to the court".
-It doesn’t replace your human licensed lawyer : clear disclaimers : but it takes you 80% of the way, and saves your lawyer hours of prep work.
+That's the difference between "this is informational" and "this can serve as a basis for a negotiation or a brief to the court".
+It doesn't replace your human licensed lawyer (clear disclaimers) but it takes you 80% of the way and saves your lawyer hours of prep work.

-The strategy is deliberate and doesn’t auto-scale: we’re building Lexiel for Spain first, and only then looking at Italy, Portugal, LATAM.
+The strategy is deliberate: we're building Lexiel for Spain first, and only then looking at Italy, Portugal, LATAM.
 Real verticals, not fake horizontals.
-The reason is simple: a generalist legal advisor that’s good for every country is really good for none.
+A generalist legal advisor good for every country is really good for none.